LSSTDESC/qp/docs/user_guide/cookbook/datamanipulation.md

 ```

-If you'd like to change not only the data but also the metadata of the `Ensemble`, you can use the {py:meth}`qp.Ensemble.update` method.
-Let's say we want to get a new version of our histogram `Ensemble` where we have one less bin:
+If you'd like to change not only the data but also the metadata of the Ensemble, you can use the {py:meth}`qp.Ensemble.update` method.
+Let's say we want to get a new version of our histogram Ensemble where we have one less bin:

 ```{doctest}